 And the Sella Del Diavolo Hike in Cagliari for magnificent views of the Poetto beach

 Pan Di Zucchero and all the Iglesiente area:

 For a less touristy experience visit the lovely beach at Pan Di Zucchero (meaning “Bread made of sugar) and stay until the sunset, then stop along the road towards Cagliari to take jaw dropping pictures of the southwest Sardinian coastline.

 After trying these experiences you will fall in love with Sardinia forever!

 Via Clelia Mattana | Keep Calm and Travel.

 Where is the Sardinia?

 It’s impossible to talk about the best places to visit in Europe without, at least, mentioning Paris.
-The city of lights is known across the world for its beauty, sites, food, rude waiters, and wine.
+The city of lights, one of the many Paris nicknames is known across the world for its beauty, sites, food, rude waiters, and wine.

 The city bleeds ambiance and romance.
 What’s funny is that most people only know the major sites of Paris.

 However, there are a ton of odd and unusual things to do in Paris.